anon98/pycity_fork/README.md

 ## Tutorial

-The pycity_scheduling package comes with several example/tutorial scripts in folder ./src/examples.
+The pycity_scheduling package comes with several example, tutorial, and simple case study scripts in folder ./src/examples.

 The unit tests can be found in folder ./src/testing.